-Galle is a town of color, texture, and sensation unlike anywhere else in Sri Lanka!
+Galle is a town of color, texture, and sensation unlike anywhere else in Asia!!!

 This historical coastal city on the southwestern tip of Sri Lanka was founded in the 16th century by the Portuguese and later conquered by the Dutch and the British.
 Galle was declared a World Heritage Site in 1988 by UNESCO.